shajiakhan/lab-docs/labs/openstack/launch-kali-linux.md

 4. Network: `ssoid-net` (you created this network earlier;)
 5. Security Group: `Default` (no need to create one, this is already present.
 Every OpenStack project comes with a Default security group that blocks all incoming traffic to the instances in that group and allows all outgoing traffic.)
 6. Key Pair: `ssoid-key` (you created this earlier with your ssoid or username)
+7. IMPORTANT: **SKIP** the section on configuration script for setting password listed in the instructions link above.
+The default password is already set on the Kali image and listed below.

 ## Access your instance through the browser using HTML 5 console (noVNC)